SQUATTING RIGHTS UK: This guide explains squatting and the law on house squatting and squatters.

 How can you remove squatters from your house in the United Kingdom?
 As a rule you should remove squatters using an interim possession order (IPO).
 Another method of removing squatters is by making a full claim for possession.

-It is best to get legal advice from a solicitor if you need any help making a claim for possession.
+Note: It is best to get legal advice from a solicitor if you need any help making a claim for possession.

 Never use physical force to remove the squatters yourself.
 Using, or threatening to use, force is committing a crime in the United Kingdom.